lozano55/Challenge.2/README.md

 The CLI then prompts the User if there is a preffered path to store the file
 >- If the User Choose (n): Then the File is saved to the current folder the User is in, the system Automatically exits, and displays message
 >- if the User Choose (Y): Then The User is will then be prompted to Type in the Path (Not Including the Loan File name just typed (Example: ./data)).
 This then saves the file into the preffered path and then displays a few helpful messages.

+>Note: Function available to view in fileio.py.
+Function import available to view in line 15 of app.py

 ```python
 def save_qualifying_loans(qualifying_loans):